zacharyvoase/markdoc/doc/wiki/authoring.md

 > document should be publishable as-is, as plain text, without looking
 > like it’s been marked up with tags or formatting instructions.

-For a comprehensive guide to the Markdown syntax, consult the [markup documentation](/markup).
+For a comprehensive guide to the Markdown syntax, consult the [markup reference documentation](/ref/markup).
 The rest of this document will cover the Markdoc-specific conventions and constraints related to writing wiki pages.

 ## Linking